-Meetings: TuTh 11:30am-12:50pm in Mathematics P131.
+Meetings: TuTh 5:30pm-6:50pm in Physics P123.

 Homework: will be assigned weekly through the Blackboard and collected in class on Tuesdays.
-The emphasis of the course is on writing proofs, so please try to write legibly and explain your reasoning clearly and fully.
+Please write legibly and explain your reasoning clearly and fully.
 You are encouraged to discuss the homework problems with others, but your write-up must be your own work.
 Suspiciously similar papers won't be graded.
+Late home work will not be accepted.